-6.1.4.
+2.5.2.
 Indirect measurement

 One can obtained the surface characteristics (temperature T, heat flux φ) from measurements realized within the medium and using inverse methods (figure 2.30.).
 This procedure involves solution of ill-posed problems.
 Indeed, one cannot insure a solution, its uniqueness or stability.
 To solve such difficulties, the technique consists in replacing the ill posed problem by a well posed approximate problem.
 The solution is found by minimizing a norm of least square type.
 A heat transfer model (analytical or numerical) is required to solve the direct problem at each optimization step.
-These methods require significant developments (Beck [40], Alifanov [41], Ozisik [42], Jarny [43]).
+These methods require significant developments (Beck [50], Alifanov [51], Ozisik [52], Jarny [53]).
 They will not be presented here.
 We will just underline that the solution of the inverse problem allows to compute the temperature residuals between final and measured temperatures.
 These residuals are of great importance because they allow to check the validity of the chosen heat transfer model.
 If no signature is observed (the residuals are purely random) the model is correct, otherwise the model should be improved.

-With regard to the theoretical aspects of the instrumentation, Bourouga [44] has proposed criteria for correct locations of thermocouples to obtain unbiased results and also to optimize the experiment for wall heat flux or temperature estimation.
+With regard to the theoretical aspects of the instrumentation, Bourouga [54] has proposed criteria for correct locations of thermocouples to obtained unbiased results and also optimized the experiment for wall heat flux or temperature estimation.